derivexyz/v2-core/docs/README.md

 #### 3. Settlement

-(to be added)
+If an account has assets with expiry, the manager should also handle the settlment after expiry.
+For example, if an account long 1 2000-ETH-CALL-DEC01-2022 and it expired in the money, the manager has the right to increase the account's usdc balance, and burn the option balance at expiry.

 ### Role of **Assets**

-The job of an **Asset** contract is to determine the result of a transfer, and maybe manage cash in and cash out to "account".
+The job of an **Asset** contract is to determine the result of a transfer, and maybe manage deposit and withdraw.

 Some example:

 * a `WETHWrapper` **asset** can take a user's weth and update the balance of the user's in `Account`.
-Someone can also reduce its balance in `Account` and cash out the real token.
-It can also denied transfer that would make any balance negative.
+Someone can also reduce its balance in `Account` and withdraw the real token.
+It can also denies transfer that would make any balance negative.

 * an `OptionTOken` **asset** doesn't really let you deposit or withdraw, and it allows balance to go positive and negative.
-It only block transfers after expiry and help determine the value of a token at settlement.
+It only blocks transfers after expiry and help determine the value of a token at settlement.

 ### Privileges